Is it possible to apply a left handed

 If you are converting this to a lefty, this saddle will have to be re-installed slanting the other way.
 Major rework to fill in slot re-groove, and make a new saddle.
 Also some of the string holes will have to be made larger.

-The nut at the top of the neck
+The nut at the top

 can be removed and a new one made fairly easily.